2026-27 Catalog

 CEE 466 Advanced Finite Element Methods 3 Credits

 Review of linear elastic Finite Element (FE) method and weak formulation of equilibrium.
-Implementation of a liner elastic FE code.
+Implementation of a linear elastic FE code.
 Special topics including shear locking, reduced integration, non-homogeneous essential conditions, and imposed strains.
 Dynamic FE analysis: theory and implementation of modal and time-history analyses.
 Techniques to model structural masses and damping.
-Stochastic FE analysis: theory and implementation of methods to analyze uncertain structures.
+Stochastic FE analysis to evaluate uncertainties in structural systems.
 Examples using scientific and commercial software to highlight practical modeling issues.
-Lab-sessions and student projects are included.

 Prerequisites: CEE 366